triblatron/dagui/README.md

 * Support keyboard accelerators
   * Modify menu item and label text to include shortcut
   * Detect combination
-    * State machine e.g. Ctrl + Shift + C can be done in different orders like Shift + Ctrl + C so it is best thought of as a chord rather than a sequence
+    * State machine e.g. Ctrl + Shift + C can be done in different orders like Shift + Ctrl + C so it is best thought of as a chord followed by a character rather than a pure sequence
 * Simple event system without code generation
 * Support high-quality text rendering
 * Support Windows 10,11
 * Support Linux Ubuntu 2204,2404
 * Support macOS on Intel, Apple Silicon
-* Support Raspberry pi 4,5
+* Support Raspberry pi 4,5 Debian 12
 * Support reading mouse and keyboard events
 * Support Clean Architecture view model
 * Support data binding with property change events without requiring the GUI to be visible